marcusyatim/M-M/README.md

 3. `topic_topN.ipynb`: Once we have our topics, we want to look at the Top N words for each topic.
 We also want to expand these words by including their synonyms, hyponyms, hypernyms, meronyms, holonyms & entailments.
 Saves to disk a `topN` JSON file.

 3. `topic_matching_terminal.py`: A python script that asks the user to input their likes and dislikes and matches those to the closest recipes.
 Requires an `assignment` CSV file and a `topN` JSON file.
-If your virtual environemnt does not have NLTK wordnet downloaded, suggest going into this code and uncommenting the line `nltk.download('wordnet')` to download.

 `requirements.txt`: Stores the required dependencies to be installed in a virtual environment.
 Run `pip install -r requirements.txt` in your shell.
+`setup.py`: After installing the dependencies, run this to download the packages required.
+Run `python setup.py` in your shell.

 ### Data